All Episodes

 I hope so, Sean.

-Look, when I ran in 2018 for re-election of AG, I got attacked millions of dollars of out-of-state money from the tree huggers, and yet I not only won, I got more than 70,000 votes than cursed in the cinema, raw votes in that senatorial race.
+Look, when I ran in 2018 for re-election of AG, I got attacked millions of dollars of out-of-state money from the tree huggers.

-It's that very gold water tradition.
+It's that Barry Goldwater tradition.

-I know um not everyone likes them, but John McCain won six statewide elections here, and he had that reputation as a straight shooter.
+I know not everyone likes them, but John McCain won six statewide elections here, and he had that reputation as a straight shooter.

 And so, well, people expect you to say, this is what I believe and why I believe it.